 The Programme in the Division of Peace Studies and International Development

-The Rotary Peace Centre is located within the Division of Peace Studies and International Development at the University of Bradford, the world’s largest university centre for research and courses on peace studies and conflict resolution.
-The Division of Peace Studies and International Development offers six MA degree courses in Peace Studies; Conflict Resolution; Conflict, Security and Development; African Peace and Conflict Studies; Politics and Participation; and International Politics and Security Studies, as well as a substantial MPhil Program leading to research degrees.
+The Rotary Peace Centre is located within the Division of Peace Studies and International Development (PSID) at the University of Bradford, the world’s largest university centre for research and courses on peace studies and conflict resolution.

-We combine empirical, theoretical and applied research with sustained engagement at international, regional, national and local levels to analyse, prevent and resolve conflicts and develop peaceful societies.
-We aim for an enabling environment for international research excellence involving diverse and critical approaches.
+The division combines empirical, theoretical and applied research with sustained engagement at international, regional, national and local levels to analyse, prevent and resolve conflicts and develop peaceful societies.
+PSID aims for an enabling environment for international research excellence involving diverse and critical approaches.

 The Division is committed to train new generations of peace researchers and has built a vibrant, supportive and critical research environment.
 With around 200 students from more than 35 countries, including around 100 full-time and part-time research students and 35 staff, it is the world’s largest university peace studies department and is widely acknowledged to have a substantial impact on policy communities in Britain and many other countries.